akka/alpakka/docs/src/main/paradox/ibm-eventstore.md

 ## Local development

-If the EventStore is installed locally, it can be connected to (after being started) on 127.0.0.1, port 5555.
+If the EventStore is installed locally, it can be connected to (after being started) on port 5555 on the docker host.

 ### Set EventStore connection endpoints